-The U.S. Department of Agriculture’s (USDA) Facility Guarantee Program (FGP) was developed to expand U.S. agricultural commodity exports by making available payment guarantees to facilitate the financing of manufactured goods and U.S. services to improve or establish agriculture-related facilities in emerging markets.
-By supporting such facilities, the FGP is designed to enhance the sale of U.S. agricultural commodities and products to emerging markets where the demand for such commodities and products may be limited due to inadequate storage, processing, handling, or distribution capabilities.
+The Facility Guarantee Program (FGP) was developed to expand U.S. agricultural commodity exports by providing payment guarantees to improve or establish agriculture-related facilities in emerging markets.
+By supporting such facilities, the FGP is designed to enhance the sale of U.S. agricultural commodities and products to emerging markets where the demand may be limited due to inadequate storage, processing, handling, or distribution capabilities.

-USDA’s Foreign Agricultural Service (FAS) administers the FGP on behalf of the Commodity Credit Corporation (CCC).
-Under the FGP, CCC guarantees payments due from approved foreign financial institutions to exporters or financial institutions in the United States.
+FAS administers the FGP on behalf of the Commodity Credit Corporation (CCC).
+CCC guarantees payments due from approved foreign financial institutions to exporters or financial institutions in the United States.
 However, the financing must be obtained through normal commercial sources.
 Any follow-on credit arrangements between the foreign financial institution and the importer are negotiated separately and are not covered by the CCC guarantee.
 CCC will only consider issuing a guarantee if a transaction will primarily benefit U.S. agricultural commodity exports.

 FGP covers credit terms of up to 10 years; maximum terms may vary by country.
 A minimum initial payment of 15 percent of the net contract value must be made by the buyer to the seller prior to the start of the credit.
 CCC may offer coverage of up to 100 percent of the net contract value less the initial payment.
 CCC’s coverage may include non-U.S. goods (including certain local costs) if the seller so requests and CCC determines that U.S. goods are not available or their use is not practicable.

-The FGP is operated consistent with the requirements of the Organisation for Economic Cooperation and Development (OECD) Arrangement on Officially Supported Export Credits (the Arrangement).
+The FGP is operated in a manner consistent with the requirements of the Organisation for Economic Cooperation and Development (OECD) Arrangement on Officially Supported Export Credits (the Arrangement).